Carlos-D-09/DAO_social_charity/contract/README.md

 <hr>

 ## Description
-Smart contract made for the Water Support dApp.
+Smart contract made for the Water Support dApp, using the template for NFT provided by the gear team.

 ## Building Locally